juninhopo/kyc-check/README.md

 A facial validation service for KYC (Know Your Customer) processes that compares two face images to determine if they belong to the same person.

+You can use documents such as a driver's license to verify if it matches the photo.

 ## Features

 - Upload two images containing faces